Definition of Tmesis

 Here, the words “fantastic” and “absolutely” are separated by the words “bloody” and “blooming,” respectively.

 - “How-heinous-ever it be,” (Richard II, by William Shakespeare).

 The word, however, is separated by the word “heinous.”

 Classification of Tmesis

 Tmesis examples may be classified according to the device’s two main groups.
 The first group of tmesis is formed from cutting phrasal verbs.
 For example, the phrasal verb “turn off” can be cut into two parts by inserting another word, such as “radio,” to form the phrase “turn the radio off“).
 The meaning of the phrasal verb in this example is retained.
 In other instances, however, it may change.
 Another category of English tmesis is formed by adding an infix in modifiers.
 A good example for this is, “I got forty-bloody-seven /and that’s good e-bloody-nough” (Tumba Bloody Rumba, by John O’Grady).

 Example #1: Romeo and Juliet (By William Shakespeare)

 “This is not Romeo, he’s some other where.”

-In the following extract, “somewhere” is split up by inserting the word “other”.
-The purpose of splitting up the word is to highlight and draw the focus of readers to the fact that Romeo is not there but somewhere else.
+In this excerpt, “somewhere” is split up by inserting the word “other.”
+The purpose of splitting up the word is to highlight and draw the focus of readers to the fact that Romeo is not there, but somewhere else.

 “In whattorn shipsoever I embark,